 How can my children record their personal history?

-A journal is a great way for your children to record everything and anything that is important to them right now in their lives.
+A journal is a great way for your children to record everything and anything important to them right now in their lives.

 They can write down what school they go to, who their friends are, what activities they like doing and so on.